The Vanished Diamond: Writing and versions

 The original manuscript of the novel, titled "L'Étoile du Sud : Aventures au pays des diamants" ("The Southern Star: Adventures in the Land of Diamonds") was written by the novelist and activist Paschal Grousset under the pseudonym Philippe Daryl.
 The publisher Pierre-Jules Hetzel bought the manuscript and assigned it to Jules Verne for revisions.
 It was published in 1884 under Verne's name as the twenty-fifth novel in the Voyages extraordinaires series.

 In 2014, the Musée Jules Verne acquired Grousset's original manuscript.
 In 2020 a project was launched to prepare a critical edition of the manuscript, demonstrating the changes credited to Verne (whose own manuscript version is still missing and presumed lost), in association with the Musée and with the University of Nantes.

 Adaptations

 The Southern Star (French title: L'Étoile du sud) is a 1969 British-French comedy crime film based on the novel, directed by Sidney Hayers and starring George Segal, Ursula Andress and Orson Welles.

-French cartoonist Jacques Rémise adapted the story into a newspaper comic between 1956-1957.
+French cartoonist Jacques Rémise adapted the story into a newspaper comic between 1956 and 1957.